RetroPie/RetroPie-Docs/docs/Pi4.md

 * Emulators that used directly the legacy proprietary drivers have been re-compiled for KMS support or disabled on the Pi 4.
 Some examples:
    - `pcsx_rearmed` - disabled since it's using the legacy GL drivers
-   - `attractmode` - disabled since it's using the legacy GL drivers
    - `advmame-1.4` / `advmame-0.39` - disabled because are not properly working with the emulated KMS/DRM framebuffer
    - `advmame` is compiled and configured with the SDL2 video/input drivers, so it loses the ability to create custom video timings for emulation